adaltas/node-shell/doc/usage/tutorial.md

 ## Getting started

-For users not familiar with the Node.js environment, you can follow the [official installation instructions](https://nodejs.org/en/download/) to get started and have the `node`, `npm` and `npx` command available on your system.
+For users not familiar with the Node.js environment, you can follow the [official installation instructions](https://nodejs.org/en/download/) to get started and have the `node`, `npm` and `npx` commands available on your system.

 The `node` command execute JavaScript scripts.
 The `npm` command expose the NPM package manager for JavaScript.
-The `npx` is intended to help round out the experience of using packages from the npm registry
+The `npx` is intended to help round out the experience of using packages from the npm registry.

 Once you have installed Node, create a basic Node.js project which is called a package: